-If you have any questions regarding the footwear policy, or would like to get your footwear pre-approved, please reach out to a plot member through the Facebook Group.
+If you have any questions regarding the footwear policy, or would like to get your footwear pre-approved, please reach out to a New Player Marshal or Plot member through the Facebook Group.

 Leather and steel armor, in all pre-modern styles are usually approved, especially if purchased from a global LARP vendor.
 If you are making your own armor, please run the idea by our team, as hand-made armor can also be a safety concern.
 See the rulebook for guidelines on what is allowed, and how different types affect your in-character armor stats.

 Thrifting is a great way to build up your kit, or even to find your beloved basic shirt and pants.
 Remember, the Women's section of these stores is where you will find the variety of items that could fit our aesthetic, for all genders.